matters-in-media-art/mattersinmediaart.org/faq.md

 Affirmation of Title merely confirms the proper ownership of the copyright.
 It does not ensure the authenticity of the work of art itself.

 ### What is a master?
 A master is the source from which copies are made.
-The purchased archival master should be the one closest to the artist’s originally edited source tape, if the artist’s source itself has not been acquired.
+The purchased archival master should be the one closest to the artist’s originally edited source and approved by the artist.

 ### Who holds the master (artist original)?
 The artists most originally edited master may be held by a variety of stakeholders.
 The artist, a gallery, artist’s estate, museums and educational institutions have all been known to keep the artist’s master.